-Overdose Prevention and Harm Reduction Resource Hub
+Secondary Prevention Resource Hub

 The United States is in the midst of an overdose crisis.
 While deaths from drug overdoses are sadly nothing new, the scale of the crisis over the past 20 years has had a dramatic impact on systems of care.

-Implementing evidence-based and promising strategies can reduce overdose and other drug-related harms and create effective systems of care, particularly for communities with intersecting marginalized identities, including criminal justice-involved populations and communities of color.
+Implementing evidence-based and promising strategies can reduce overdose and other drug-related harms to create effective systems of care, particularly for communities with intersecting marginalized identities, including criminal justice-involved populations and communities of color.
 To be effective, these strategies must simultaneously support people who use drugs (PWUD) and people with substance use disorder (PWSUD) and the communities in which they live.

 30+